geeky-sambhav/ML-notes/ML.md

 SVMs, or Support Vector Machines, are a powerful type of supervised learning algorithm used in machine learning for various tasks, primarily ==**classification**==.
 They can also be used for regression and outlier detection in some cases.
  The main idea behind SVMs is to find a ==hyperplane that maximally separates the different classes==  in the training data.
  This is done by finding the hyperplane t==hat has the largest margin==, which is defined as the distance between the hyperplane and the closest data points from each class.
- Once the hyperplane is determined, new data can be classified by determining on which side of the hyperplane it falls.
-SVMs are particularly useful when the data has many features, and/or when there is a clear margin of separation in the data.
+ # Once the hyperplane is determined, new data can be classified by determining on which side of the hyperplane it falls.
+SVMs are particularly useful ==when the data has many features, and/or when there is a clear margin of separation in the data.==
 The dimension of the hyperplane depends upon the ==number of features==.
 If the number of input features is two, then the hyperplane is just a line. ==If the number of input features is three, then the hyperplane becomes a 2-D plane==.
 It becomes difficult to imagine when the number of features exceeds three.
 ## MATHS BEHIND SVM / HOW SVM WORKS
 [[Drawing 2024-03-28 09.42.26.excalidraw]]